RhyG/event-app/README.md

 Like any app this uses `react-navigation`, I considered Expo Router but new things are scary and I dunno if I love file based routing all that much, plus I have no plans for web support.

 Managing app navigation in a clean and scalable way is hard, and navigation types are a cunnavathing to get right.
-I've tried some new things to try and get it as clean and easy to reason about as possible, they are:
+I've tried some new things to attempt to get it as clean and easy to reason about as possible, they are:

 - Letting screen files own all information about a screen, including name and param types.
 In all other RN projects I've worked on, the screen names are string literals (not awful with intellisense but I've had to refactor them enough to want to avoid them), the param types then live in a separate navigation types file, and then the screen is implemented into the navigator.
 To avoid this I've done the following:
   - Declared the screen, screen name and param types in the screen file itself.
 A screen file will export the screen, a const asserted screen name e.g. `const EventDetailsScreenName = "EventDetailsScreen" as const;` and the param types e.g. `type EventDetailsScreenParams = { eventId: string };`.
 This means that the screen file is the single source of truth for all this information.